India: What is left of matrilineal societies in Kerala? | DW | 15.12.2021

 The decline of this system of matriliny took place during the late 19th century, especially as the prominence of British rule grew.
 "This social system was vastly different from the western Christian patriarchal family structure.
 This led to the delegitimization of the system," AF Matthew, a professor of sociology from the Indian Institute of Management Kozhikode in Kerala, told DW.

-Medha, a 27-year-old editor and Nair woman who wishes to remain anonymous, told DW that the women in her grandparents' generation received the majority of the inheritance, but that things have since changed.
+Medha, a 27-year-old editor and Nair woman, told DW that the women in her grandparents' generation received the majority of the inheritance, but that things have since changed.
 "Nowadays, inheritance is more equally distributed among the genders in our family.
 Both the husband and the wife have an equal say in the financial and day-to-day decisions of the household," she said.

 Gopinathan said: "Sometimes, the women felt the karnavar [male head of the family] misused their power.
 Another reason was that the male members of the family wanted more rights over their children.
 This is why the system gradually declined."